- Minimum GPA: 2.5

 Akita is well known for its natural beauty and resources, abundant festivals, and sites such as Kakunodate, Tazawako, and the Shirakami Mountain Range, one of the largest virgin forest areas of beech trees in the world.
 It is famous in Japan for producing the country’s most delicious rice and sake.

-Since all courses are taught in English, SMCM students studying at AIU are welcome to take any subject matter course in the curriculum.
-Through a semester or one-year term, students can take courses in the Global Studies Program or the Global Business Program, or can study Japanese language, culture and society in the Japan Studies Program.
+Since all courses are taught in English and use an equivalent credit scale to SMCM, SMCM students studying at AIU are welcome to take any subject matter course in the curriculum and a similar credit-load (12-16 credits).
+Students must take the Elementary Japanese course and through a semester or one-year term, students can take courses in the Global Studies Program or the Global Business Program, or can study Japanese language, culture and society in the Japan Studies Program.

 Basic Education/Global Education